- No Comments

 In addition to the financial tasks mentioned above, certain estate planning details should be reviewed periodically, and making this review an annual habit saves you and your loved ones from future confusion and headache.

-1: If your children are 18 years old or older, ensure they have a (1) Durable Power of Attorney, (2) an Advance Directive/Designation of Health Care Agent and (3) a basic Will.
-As your children reach adulthood – whether they are headed for college or careers – these foundational documents are important tools which ensure that you, as their parents, can continue assisting with financial and medical decisions should anything occur.
+1: If your children are 18 years old or older, ensure they have a (1) Durable Power of Attorney, (2) an Advance Directive/Designation of Health Care Agent, and (3) a basic Will.
+As your children reach adulthood – whether they are headed for college or careers – these foundational documents are important tools that ensure you, as their parents, can continue assisting with financial and medical decisions should anything occur.
 If you have special needs children, these documents may be even more essential to your family as they reach adulthood, and you should discuss your options with your estate planning attorney.

 2: Consider whether the Fiduciaries named in your current estate planning documents are still the right choice.
 Recall and review your documents, paying special attention to the individuals named in the following roles: Personal Representatives or Executors under your Will, Trustees of any trusts (whether under your Will or under a separate agreement), guardians appointed for minor children, the agent/attorney-in-fact under your Durable Power of Attorney, and health care agent/surrogate under your Advanced Directive.
 If you want to make changes to any of these roles, reach out to your estates & trusts attorney for assistance.

 3: Review your directions and instructions in your estate planning documents.
 While you are reviewing the fiduciaries named in your current estate planning documents, consider whether any of your personal directions or instructions contained in these documents have changed as well.
-We strive to draft documents which are flexible enough to last for years, however any changes to your personal and financial lives can warrant updates to your estate plan.
+We strive to draft documents that are flexible enough to last for years, however, any changes to your personal and financial lives can warrant updates to your estate plan.

 4: If you are the beneficiary or Trustee of a trust, ensure that annual distribution requirements are being met; Trustees should also begin gathering the financial information for tax filings.
 If you are a Trustee making income distributions, now is a good time to review the trust’s records and financial information and to make sure that required distributions are being met and there is cash on-hand for annual expenses as well as any additional distribution for net income which may be required to be paid out.
-If you are the beneficiary of a trust and have been receiving distributions, remember that those distributions generally mean that income of the trust will be “passed out” to you on a Schedule K-1 once the trust prepares and files it’s income tax returns, and you will need to wait for that Schedule K-1 before you file your personal income taxes.
+If you are the beneficiary of a trust and have been receiving distributions, remember that those distributions generally mean that income of the trust will be “passed out” to you on a Schedule K-1 once the trust prepares and files its income tax returns, and you will need to wait for that Schedule K-1 before you file your personal income taxes.

 5: Inventory your assets.
 We encourage clients to keep a kind of inventory of assets, both physical and digital.
 For physical assets, it is important to update these lists to account for any large purchases or sales, other significant changes in investments, and noting any inheritances.
 For digital assets, it is important to review your online accounts (both social and financial) and update any password manager or master list you keep and maintain.

 6: Confirm your beneficiary designations on retirement accounts and life insurance policies to ensure they are in accordance with your current estate plan.
 As you review your other assets and begin gathering financial information for taxes, consider checking on your beneficiary designations – whether for retirement accounts, other bank or brokerage accounts, or life insurance policies.
 This is especially important if you have made other changes to your estate plan, or if your family has changed in any way.
 Many clients create beneficiary designations when setting up new accounts or starting a new job but may forget to review these designations periodically as their lives and goals change.
-These beneficiary designations will control the ultimate disposition of your assets rather than the terms of your Will or Revocable Trust, so periodic review is important to ensure that these designations express your current wishes.
+These beneficiary designations will control the ultimate disposition of your assets rather than the terms of your Will or Revocable Trust, so a periodic review is important to ensure that these designations express your current wishes.

 7: Review your estate plan with your loved ones.
 It may feel odd to raise estate planning issues so close to holidays and other family celebrations, however beginning these discussions while your family is gathered together can help avoid future conflict and confusion by ensuring that everyone is on the same page.
 Starting the conversation with your family does not need to be formal or cover everything all at once, but if you need additional ideas on approaching these conversations, you can always discuss strategies with your estate planning attorney.